annegrobleben/BusinessCase_Easy_Money/README.md

 3) Model_financing_products:
 This notebook aims at creating a classification model used to identify potential recipients for the Direct Marketing campaign.

 All three notebooks were created in Google Colab.
-To run them, the zipped folder "easyMoney_data" needs to be downloaded from this link: https://drive.google.com/drive/folders/15PJnym2OQMrYzZVq97IA_bc6s7uAZPzj?usp=sharing and then uploaded in "MyDrive".
+To run them, the zipped folder "easyMoney_data" needs to be downloaded from this link: https://drive.google.com/drive/folders/15PJnym2OQMrYzZVq97IA_bc6s7uAZPzj?usp=sharing and then uploaded into "MyDrive".
 To run the notebooks in an application other than Google Colab the second and third code cells in each of the notebooks would need to be adjusted accordingly.